About Us

 13.3 (1) The Authority shall,

-(a) develop and oversee programs for the training of persons as adjudicators;
+(a) develop and oversee programs for the training of persons as registry adjudicators and as private adjudicator;

-(b) qualify persons who meet the prescribed requirements as adjudicators;
+(b) qualify persons who meet the prescribed requirements as registry adjudicators and as private adjudicators;

-(c) establish and maintain a publicly available registry of adjudicators;
+(c) establish and maintain a publicly available registry of registry adjudicators;

-(d) appoint adjudicators for the purposes of subsection 13.9 (5); and
+(d) appoint registry adjudicators for the purposes of subsection 13.9 (5); and

 (e) perform any other duties of the Authority set out in this Part or that may be prescribed for the purposes of this Part.